 “Same ole rigamaroo!”, Joleen quipped.

-That’s the first time I’d heard the word in ages.
+That’s the first time I’d heard this word in ages.

 Rigamaroo crops up in numerous locations.
 State DMV offices are notorious for being infected with it.
 Hospital billing services are laden with the virus.
 I assume it’s a virus because it can be contagious.